Hi, I’m Matthew Cassinelli. This is my website, a publication about how people can get more out of their technology.

 About this Catalog

-Since leaving Apple, I’ve collected much of my knowledge into the new Shortcuts Catalog, a web-based collection of information related to using Siri Shortcuts, including shortcuts I’ve created and documentation of the actions found in the app.
+Since leaving Apple, I’ve collected much of my knowledge into the new Shortcuts Catalog, a web-based collection of information related to using Siri Shortcuts:

 - The Action Directory, a glossary-based list of the native actions for the Shortcuts app, now updated with descriptions as well as inputs and outputs relevant to the action.

-I will also continue to publish the same level of open data, sharing regular public updates alongside new releases of the Shortcuts app.
+I will also continue sharing regular public updates alongside new releases of the Shortcuts app, so make sure to check back.

 About the Membership